guillermooo/Vintageous/README.md

 To use this development version, you should:

-1. Ensure the built-in Vintage package is in the ``ignored_packages`` list, as it is by default
+1. ensure the built-in Vintage package is in the ``ignored_packages`` list, as it is by default
-2. Zip the contents of this repository and add the extension *.sublime-package* to the archive
+2. zip the contents of this repository and add the extension *.sublime-package* to the archive
-3. Copy the *.sublime-package* to the *Installed Packages* folder, located under Sublime Text's data folder
+3. copy the *.sublime-package* file to the *Installed Packages* folder, located under Sublime Text's data folder

 Documentation